Skip to content

 Internet Explorer

-Unlike the other web browsers, there are actually no steps needed to configure IE. Once Rapise is installed, it is ready to connect to IE for recording, playback and learning without any configuration steps.
+Unlike other web browsers, Internet Explorer requires no configuration steps.
+Once Rapise is installed, it is ready to connect to Internet Explorer for recording, playback, and learning without any further configuration.

 Firefox

-In order to test web applications using the Firefox web browser, you will need to install an extension for Firefox that allows Rapise to interact with it:
+To test web applications using the Firefox web browser, you will need to install a Firefox extension that allows Rapise to interact with it:

-1. Click the following URL to open the extension page in a new tab: https://addons.mozilla.org/en-US/firefox/addon/rapisefirefox/
+1. Click the following link to open the extension page in a new tab: https://addons.mozilla.org/en-US/firefox/addon/rapisefirefox/

-2. Click on the Add to Firefox button to install the Add-On into your instance of Firefox.
+2. Click the Add to Firefox button to install the extension into your Firefox instance.

 add to firefox

-4. Firefox is ready to be used with Rapise for automated testing.
+4. Firefox is then ready for automated testing with Rapise.

 Note: Rapise requires localhost port 4247 to be accessible for correct operation.
-Please, make sure that this port is unblocked in your Firewall.
+Please ensure this port is unblocked in your firewall.

 Firefox For Rapise 6.5

-Rapise 6.5 and higher requires you to update RapiseFirefox extension.
-Simply click the link below and update extension to the latest version.
+For Rapise 6.5 and higher, you must update the RapiseFirefox extension.
+Simply click the link below to update the extension to the latest version.

 https://addons.mozilla.org/en-US/firefox/addon/rapisefirefox/